top of page

 • An Auspicious Beginning: The Night Before the Wedding (隔夜)

-The bride and groom spend the night before their wedding day separately, a tradition meant to build anticipation for the union.
+The bride and groom spend the night before their wedding day separately, a tradition to build anticipation for the union.
 Despite the growing prevalence of couples cohabiting before marriage, this practice signifies the start of a new chapter in their lives, allowing them to enter the wedding day with renewed excitement and energy.

 • Combing of Wishes (梳头): Blessings for a Lifetime Together